Kamogelo-S-Kgari/DVT_Elevator_Challenge/README.md

 ### Prerequisites

 - .NET SDK (version 6.0 or later)
-- An IDE such as Visual Studio or Visual Studio Code
+- An IDE such as Visual Studio or Visual Studio Code.
+- TargetFramework net8.0 for both projects

 ### Installation